RadekKoubsky/byteman-wildfly-log/README.md

 ###Log helper class
 This class uses `java.util.logging.LogManager` to obtain proper logger instance from logger name.
-Logger instance is used to create a log message with the following parameters: level, message and exception associated with the log message.
+Logger instance is used to create a log record with the following parameters: level, message and exception associated with the log record.
 The full package qualified logger name and parameters are passed by a byteman rule which uses the log helper class.

-Helper class contains two methods:
+The Helper class contains two methods:

 `public void log(final String loggerName, final String level, final String message)` <br>
 `public void log(final String loggerName, final String level, final String message, final Throwable thrown)`